 Few backyard chicken resources stress the importance of veterinary care.
 In fact, some outright state that chickens do not need veterinary care.
 Others concede that chickens would benefit from veterinary care, but offer reasoning for why this just isn’t possible- “it’s impossible to find a veterinarian who treats chickens”; “veterinarians don’t know anything about chickens”; “veterinary care is too expensive”.
 Whatever reason they fall back on, the end result is chicken care informed by a DIY mentality- feedstore antibiotics without diagnostics, herbal remedies for conditions that require conventional medicine, and even DIY surgeries.

 Let’s start by breaking down the common myths about veterinary care.
 First and foremost, chickens, like any other sanctuary resident, need to have access to appropriate veterinary care.
 Anyone who suggests otherwise either does not understand the care chickens require or does not view chickens as deserving of this level of care.
 Birds are very different from mammals; therefore, chickens require specialized care from a veterinarian trained in avian medicine.
 Typically, you will be looking for an exotics veterinarian, and depending on where you live, it may be difficult to find one in your area (or difficult to find one that has experience with chickens, specifically).
 While farm vets may be willing to work with avian patients, and are often cheaper than an avian veterinarian, that does not necessarily mean they are the best choice.
 Many with chicken-specific experience only have experience in production settings and are used to treating flocks rather than individuals.
-Their approach to euthanasia may also be very different from what you would expect for your residents.
+Their approach to The act of ending someone’s life to spare them from suffering or a significantly reduced quality of life that cannot be managed. may also be very different from what you would expect for your residents.

 The idea that veterinarians do not know anything about chickens is often based on a kernel of truth- if you bring your chicken to a farm vet or a vet who specializes in dogs and cats, there’s a good chance they don’t know anything about chickens.
 Even an avian veterinarian may not have experience with chickens, but at least they’ll be able to apply their knowledge of avian anatomy and medicine to your residents.
 Sadly, even veterinarians who are experienced in working with chickens may be stumped by certain cases.
 Given the way society views chickens and the fact that the sanctuary movement in its modern iteration is only a few decades old, the idea of treating chicken patients as individuals and as beloved companions is still relatively new, so compassionate chicken care is constantly evolving as veterinarians and caregivers learn more.

 The excuse that veterinary care for chickens is too expensive is not so much a myth as much as a matter of perceived value.
-Veterinary care is expensive, but if you take on the care of chickens, it is your responsibility to provide them with the care they need, just like you would for any other companion animal.
+Veterinary care is expensive, but if you take on the care of chickens, it is your responsibility to provide them with the care they need, just like you would for any other An animal who spends regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals..
 We understand that financial resources do factor in, but if you care for chickens, you should be prepared to cover basic veterinary care.
 Adhering to the backyard chicken philosophy that caregivers can diagnose and treat their chicken residents, regardless of the issue and without the guidance of a veterinarian, suggests chickens are not worthy of veterinary care.
 Seeking out DIY treatments rather than appropriate veterinary care is unacceptable, and the amount of information available in backyard chicken resources regarding DIY treatments, including surgical procedures, is truly shocking.
-Procedures such as crop surgery, amputation, and bumblefoot surgery are often touted as at-home procedures by backyard chicken enthusiasts but, in reality, they should be performed by a licensed veterinarian with proper anesthetics and analgesics.
+Procedures such as A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration. surgery, amputation, and bumblefoot surgery are often touted as at-home procedures by backyard chicken enthusiasts but, in reality, they should be performed by a licensed veterinarian with proper anesthetics and analgesics.
 Not only is surgery without anesthetics and analgesics cruel, without veterinary assessment and appropriate diagnostics, you will not have the full picture of what is going on and may not implement the appropriate treatment.

 Predator Attacks Are Not Inevitable